pentaclexyz/minipent/README.md

 settings > users and permissions plugin > roles > public

-create at least one record in all the strapi collection and single types (eg homepage, global, events, projects etc) or the frontend build will fail
+create at least one record in all the strapi collection and single types (eg homepage, projectpage, contributorpage, global; as well as events, projects etc) or the frontend build will fail (see next step) and make sure they all have slugs

-you'll need to redeploy back and frontend to create the routes for any new pages you add

 in project root: